-“When you go back and look at health records, the rate is more like 60 percent,” she said.
+“When you go back and look at health records, the rate is more like 60 percent,” she says.
 “There’s a mismatch of what women think is happening and what is happening.”

 One reason for the confusion is that some women mistake all types of speculum exams for Pap tests or cancer screenings.

-“People don’t necessarily know that all speculum exams don’t necessarily mean a Pap smear,” Cepin said.
+“People don’t necessarily know that all speculum exams don’t necessarily mean a Pap smear,” Cepin says.
 “The two are not synonymous.”

 There are other reasons your doctor may perform a speculum exam, like unusual discharge, bleeding or infection.

 As for the women who aren’t going in for routine Pap smears, low access to medical care can be a barrier, especially for women without insurance or those living in areas with a limited number of healthcare providers.
 Title X Family Planning Clinics and organizations like Planned Parenthood are both good options for uninsured and underinsured women, Cepin says.